LidiaKovac/LidiaKovac/README.md

 ### 🏋️‍♀️ In my free time...

-In my free time I am a crossfitter, avid gamer and language student.
+In my free time I do crossfit, acrobatics and sometime I game.
 I am currently enrolled in university for a bachelor in modern languages and cultures, which will be followed by a Digital Humanities master and, why not, a Digital Humanities doctorate.

 ---